DefGuard/docs/support-1/troubleshooting/README.md

 From there, what happens to this traffic is the **administrator role.** The most common scenarios to do are:

 * add routing rules, so that the traffic from that interface/VPN IP network gets routed to your network - this approach gives the advantage that users VPN ip persists in the network and the user is visible with it's VPN ip in your local network
-* Masquerade or NAT - a common use case is to masquerade or NAT the traffic - which is **actually required if you want users to access Internet from the VPN -** this process is [described in detailed in this tutorial](/broken/pages/MbleSplRWwmcWM2VEo3m#enabling-to-access-internet-through-your-vpn).
+* Masquerade or NAT - a common use case is to masquerade or NAT the traffic - which is **actually required if you want users to access Internet from the VPN.**

 ## Unable to sign in to your Defguard instance with correct credentials

 The user tries to sign in to a Defguard instance but gets a 401 response with message "Session is required".

 This issue is most likely caused by a misconfigured `DEFGUARD_URL` .
-Please have a look at the configuration options described in [General configuration](../../deployment-strategies/configuration.md#general-configuration) documentation.
+Please have a look at the configuration options described in [Core deployment parameters](../../deployment-strategies/configuration.md#core-deployment-parameters) documentation.

-If you want to access your Defguard instance without TLS (using an `http://` URL), please also make sure you have everything configured according to [Auth cookies configuration](../../deployment-strategies/configuration.md#auth-cookies-configuration) documentation.
+If you want to access your Defguard instance without TLS (using an `http://` URL), please also make sure you have everything configured according to [Core deployment parameters](../../deployment-strategies/configuration.md#core-deployment-parameters) documentation.

 ## User lost access to their 2FA methods